pataprogramming/loom-jung/README.md

 > (.repaint vv)
 ```

-For now, if you're using a non-dynamic layout, you'll need to create a
+For now, if you're using a non-dynamic layout like `circle-layout`,
-new layout from scratch when the graph changes.
+you'll need to create a new layout from scratch when the graph
+changes.
+(Note that the new vertices show up in the top left corner
+after the repaint.)
 ```
 > (config! vv :layout (circle-layout ga))